 Serge: twill-weave fabric with a prominent diagonal line visible on both the front and back.

-Stash: a quilter's fabric collection
+Stash: a quilter's fabric collection; often organized by color.

 String patchwork: a utility needlework technique in which long, narrow sewing remnants are sewn to a paper or cloth foundation.
 String patchwork is similar to crazy patchwork, except that the strings are generally longer and narrower than pieces in a crazy quilt.